cpmech/russell/russell_ode/README.md

 ### <a name="brusselator-ode"></a> Brusselator ODE

 This example corresponds to Fig 16.4 on page 116 of Reference #1.
-See also Eq (16.12) on page 116 of Reference #1.
+The problem is defined in Eq (16.12) on page 116 of Reference #1.

 The system is: